irlrobot/portfolio/README.md

 # Josh Campbell's Portfolio
-I like Python, Docker, Linux, and AWS.
-And beer.
+Hello recruiter or hiring manager!
+My name's Josh and I like Python, Docker, Linux, AWS, and beer.
+This is a curated list of projects I have on GitHub.

 Résumé: https://☁💻.ws (yes, that is an awesome emoji domain!)